If you’re in the market to buy a sewing machine, then get ready to be amazed.

 If your sewing machine does everything for you, will you know how to salvage your project?!

-Still, I will admit that my electronic Janome DC2014 sewing machine sews much smoother than her mechanical sister.
+Still, I will admit that my computerized Janome DC2014 sewing machine sews much quieter and smoother than her mechanical sister.
 It is quite a lovely ride.

 Okay, moving on…